Nick Sciba

-Nick Sciba (born October 2, 1999) is an American football player who is a placekicker.
-He played college football at Wake Forest.
+Nick Sciba (born October 2, 1999) is an American former professional football player who a placekicker for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Wake Forest Demon Deacons.

 Early life

-Sciba was born on October 2, 1999, and grew up in Clover, South Carolina, United States.
+Sciba was born on October 2, 1999, and grew up in Clover, South Carolina.
 He attended Clover High School, where he played football and soccer.
 As a sophomore in football, he went 2-for-4 on field goals and had a long of 25, while earning a spot in the USA Football International Bowl as a U-16 team member.
 He was successful on 5-of-7 field foals in his junior season and recorded a long kick of 38 yards.
 He also had 34-of-54 kickoffs being touchbacks and made 21 of his 25 extra point attempts.

 As a senior, Sciba served as team captain and recorded 8 successful field goals and 11 attempts, while making all but one of his 32 extra point attempts and sending 34 out of 49 kicks for touchbacks.
 He also punted for the Clover Blue Eagles and averaged 38-yards-per-punt in his final season.
 A three-star recruit according to 247Sports and Rivals.com, Sciba committed to Wake Forest University after being named the seventh-best kicker nationally by the former.